Utah LLC Renewal: Everything You Need to Know

 If an owner chooses a corporation tax identity for the company, he or she must file a separate return strictly for the company itself.
 Utah is like most other states that have a corporate income tax or the corporation franchise and income tax.
 Of an LLC's taxable income, the state of Utah calculates a flat 5 percent rate, which is at least $100 for this fee.

 If you need help with Utah LLC renewal, you can post your legal need in UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.